Step-by-Step Guide about Dog Leash Training

 If you have a puppy or an adult dog who has never been leash trained, begin with simple, short sessions (maybe just around the house).
 As the leash-walk improves, you can make the sessions longer and more difficult.
 But first when your pup is ready for it!

-The dog leash training might be easier if you find a way to tire your dog out before taking him/her on a training walk.
+Dog leash training might be easier if you find a way to tire your dog out before taking him/her on a training walk.
 Dogs pull, in part, because they’re full of energy.
 So unless you can expend that energy, your dog will find it hard to control him(her)self.
 Before you start the leash training, it’s a good idea to play fetch in a hallway or your backyard, play a game of tug, or let your dog run free in a park.
+Your dog is not well-trained yet and you are afraid to let him run free, worried he might get lost?
+With a Tractive GPS Tracker you can leave your worries at home!
+Tractive GPS is the perfect solution for your four-legged friend, since it allows you to always track your dog in real-time, from the convenience of your smartphone.
+Your dog will enjoy the freedom and you will enjoy the peace of mind.

 Teaching a dog to walk without pulling requires plenty of rewards.
 Each time your dog masters the leash walk (even just for a few seconds) reward him/her with praise and by feeding a treat.
 It’s a good idea to bring your dog’s favorite treats to encourage the leash training.
 Give a treat every few steps at first and then increase the distance you walk between treats until he/she forms the habit of walking at your side without treats.
 In general, soft treats are best so your dog can eat them quickly and continue training.